eProsima/Integration-Service-docs/docs/api_reference/ros2_sh/api_is_ros2_sh.rst

 ROS 2 System Handle
 -------------------

-This section presents the API provided by *Integration Service* :code:`is-ros2` library.
+This section presents the API provided by the *Integration Service* :code:`is-ros2` library.

 .. toctree::
    :maxdepth: 1